sduzpf/Awesome-Papers-on-Adversarial-Attacks-and-Defenses-via-Image-Perturabtions/README.md

 >Any suggestion, comment or related discussion is welcome.

-If you find our survey or paper list useful, we would greatly appreciate it if you could consider citing our paper:
+If you find our paper list useful, we would greatly appreciate it if you could consider citing our paper:
 ```
 @article{zhangsurvey,
   title={A Survey on Image Perturbations for Model Robustness: Attacks and Defenses},